Oil-rich Azerbaijan has redefined itself over the past two decades from a struggling newly independent state to a major regional energy player.

 A government crackdown on human rights advocates and journalists has raised concern that Azerbaijan's embryonic democracy is under threat.

 Republic of Azerbaijan

 Population 9.7 million

 Life expectancy 69 years (men), 75 years (women) (UN)

 President: Ilham Aliyev

-In 2016 voters in a referendum approved constitutional changes to extend the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
-The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son seen as a potential heir.
+In 2016 a referendum extended the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
+The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son as a potential heir.

 Dissenting voices are practically absent from mainstream media and critical journalists risk arrest and imprisonment.

 TV is the most popular medium.
 All Azerbaijan-based channels toe the government line.